pjimmybrcd/campus_ztp_nps/README.md

 		sudo apt-get install rsyslog
 Configure rsyslog to store logs in: "/var/log/syslog" and the permissions need to allow reading.

-## Create a sensorlog fine and configure permissions
+## Create a sensorlog file and configure permissions
 		touch /var/log/sensorlog
 		chmod 666 /var/log/sensorlog